-House Bill No. by Representative McMakin amends R.S.
+House Bill No. [insert number] amends R.S.
 44:11 and 32(D) to enhance the confidentiality of public employees' personnel records while balancing the public's right to access certain information.
-The bill emphasizes that a public employee's reasonable expectation of privacy regarding their personnel records is recognized, but it also clarifies that these records are generally public and subject to disclosure.
-New provisions include the confidentiality of opinions in evaluation reports, information that could put employees at risk, and the requirement for custodians to provide written reasons for any non-disclosure of records, ensuring that court decisions cannot be the sole basis for such exemptions.
+The bill emphasizes that a public employee's reasonable expectation of privacy regarding their personnel records is limited by the public's interest in transparency.
+It establishes that personnel records are public records subject to disclosure, with specific exceptions for confidential information, including home addresses, home telephone numbers, financial institution details, and opinions in evaluation reports.
+Additionally, the bill introduces new provisions to protect information that could put employees at risk of harm and ensures compliance with federal confidentiality requirements.

 Statutes affected: HB116 Original: